 Appliance Manager is a web-based interface that lets you configure, manage, and monitor a storage server.
 You can use Appliance Manager to do the following:

-- Perform initial system configuration using the Setup Wizard. - Configure the system components. - Perform general system administration tasks. - Monitor the state and performance of the storage server, including the following: disk utilization, CPU utilization, network throughput, and services. - Review historical data describing the state and performance of the storage server. - View connected clients and determine how each of these contribute to the current workload. - Detect and investigate problems. - Set up a two-node cluster to provide high-available (HA) resources that survive a single point of failure.
-A resource is a service associated to an IP address and managed by Linux-HA (Heartbeat).
-Heartbeat starts, monitors and stops resources.
-Heartbeat uses the IP address of a resource to redirect clients to the node currently running the resource.
-Each HA resource is actively owned by one node.
-If that node fails, another node restarts the HA applications of the failed node.
-To application clients, the services on the backup node are indistinguishable from the original services before failure occurred.
-It appears as if the original member has crashed and rebooted quickly.
+- Perform initial system configuration using the Setup Wizard. - Configure the system components. - Perform general system administration tasks. - Monitor the state and performance of the storage server, including the following: - CPU utilization - Disk utilization - Network throughput - Services - Review historical data describing the state and performance of the storage server. - View connected clients and determine how each of these contribute to the current workload. - Detect and investigate problems. - Configure and manage a high availability (HA) cluster.

 - Create CXFS filesystems, add and delete CXFS client-only nodes, monitor CXFS filesystems and nodes, and download CXFS client software to client-only nodes.
-CXFS 4.1 and later is supported by Appliance Manager.
 CXFS requires a license. - Monitor the Data Migration Facility (DMF) and perform certain DMF configuration tasks.

 Note: DMF is a hierarchical storage management system for SGI environments.
-DMF version 3.4 and later is supported by Appliance Manager.
 Consult the release notes for the procedure to activate the DMF monitoring screens.
 DMF support requires an additional license, in addition to those for DMF and the base Appliance Manager products themselves.